How to check the Oracle Listener Information

 lsnrctl reload

-Check the Listener Status
+Check the Service status in the Listener

 lsnrctl status command tell the listener configuration or status :